-In fully implementing the new system, a new fleet of FRA-safety-approved trainsets will be capable of reliable and safe 220 mph day-to-day operation.
-Schedules, up to five times faster than current rail services, would be competitive with air in many major markets.
-The fare structure will be California-specific: it may include different fares depending on class of service and reflect time of day, week, and seasonal peaks, as well as advance booking.
-In general fares will be higher than current rail and bus fares and driving cost, reflecting value in time saved, but not higher than air fares.
-Service quality will be a major improvement over current modes of transportation, with near 100% on time performance, smooth comfortable rides, and the highest safety of any mode, as shown by the nearly 50 years of fatality-free high-speed rail transportation in Japan.
-Station amenities will be appropriate for the various user markets.
+Transportation benefits (see Section D1) include a new fleet of FRA-approved trainsets capable of reliable and safe 220 mph day-to-day operation, and not intermingled with existing operating fleets.
+Schedules would be up to five times faster than current rail services, competitive with air over many of the major markets.
+Classes of service have not been defined in detail, but will provide what the travel market will pay for in California.
+The fare structure will also be California-specific: it may include different fares depending on class of service, and it will very likely also reflect time of day, week, and seasonal peaks, as well as time in advance of booking.
+In general fares will be higher than current rail and bus fares and driving cost, reflecting a portion of the value of time saved, but not higher than air fares.
+Service quality on board will be good, reflecting the class of service.
+Service quality overall will be a major improvement over any current mode of transportation, with near 100% on time performance, smooth comfortable rides, and the highest safety of any mode of existence, including remaining at home, as shown by the nearly 50 years of fatality-free high-speed rail transportation in Japan.
+Station amenities will be appropriate for the various markets of users.